Sports in Maharashtra: Tennis

-ATP 250 Maharashtra Open is annually organise in Pune.
-It is India's only international level Tennis tournament, singles and doubles male players the country and abroad participate in it.
-It is organised by Maharashtra lawn Tennis association, which is the governing body of this sport in the state.
+ATP 250 Maharashtra Open is annually organised in Pune.
+It is India's only international level tennis tournament, with singles and doubles male players from the country and abroad participating.
+It is organised by Maharashtra Lawn Tennis Association, which is the governing body of this sport in the state.

 Maharashtra has a franchise-based tennis league, the Maharashtra Tennis League (MTL), which is India's first league format in tennis.
 The MTL launched with a total of 80 players and five teams: the Mumbai Blasters, Sharp Smashers, Baseline Bombers, Accurate Aces, and Dazzling Deuces.
-Each team in the league consists of six players, at least two of which must be girls and at least one of which must be from Maharashtra.
+Each team in the league consists of six players, at least two of which must be women and at least one of which must be from Maharashtra.

 One famous Maharashtrian tennis player was Gaurav Natekar, a former Davis Cup player and seven-time Indian National Tennis Champion.
-He was awarded the Arjuna Award in 1996 for Tennis.
+He was awarded the Arjuna Award for Tennis in 1996.

 Mumbai has hosted the Kingfisher Airlines Tennis Open, an International Series tournament of the ATP World Tour, in 2006 and 2007.
-The 2006 and 2007 Kingfisher Airlines Tennis Open tennis tournaments were played on outdoor hard courts in Maharashtra.
-The 2006 and 2007 tournaments took place at the Cricket Club of India in Mumbai.
+The tournaments were played on outdoor hard courts at the Cricket Club of India in Mumbai.

 Chess

 Maharashtra has a five-decade-long chess culture.
-The first chess association in Maharashtra was formed in 1921 and was known as th South Maharashtra Chess Club.
+The first chess association in Maharashtra was formed in 1921 and was known as the South Maharashtra Chess Club.
 The Sangali Chess Society was established in 1930.
 The Southern Maratha Country Chess Association originated in 1955.
 With the growth of the game in the state, the first chess body in Mumbai, known as the Bombay Chess Association, was established in 1944.
 Open chess tournaments started in the city in 1945.
-Then, in 1950, the All India Chess Federation was started in Mumbai and held tournaments at the nationallLevel for five years afterwards in Mumbai.
+Then, in 1950, the All India Chess Federation was started in Mumbai and held tournaments at the national level for five years afterwards in Mumbai.
 The first Inter-State Championship was held in 1960.
 In 1963, the Bombay Chess Association and Southern Maratha Country Chess Association merged to form the Maharashtra Chess Association.

 The Maharashtra Chess League, the first-ever IPL style chess league in India, started the PYC Hindu Gymkhana club in Pune on 24 April 2013.
 The tournament played on a league-cum-knock-out basis.
 Each team played the other five teams once, with the top four teams at the end of the league stage making it to the semifinals.

 Maharashtra has produced many notable chess players, including Abhijit Kunte, Praveen Thipsay, Rohini Khadilkar, and Anupama Gokhale.